What Is a Network Administrator & How to Become One

 Now more than ever, businesses and organizations of all sizes and missions need information technology experts to manage their computer networks and keep them running smoothly.
 That’s where network administrators come in.

-Computer and information technology jobs are on the rise — projected to grow 13% from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.
-Within that umbrella of sought-after jobs are network administrators, who are responsible for the daily operations of computer networks.
+Computer and information technology jobs continue to grow, with roughly 356,700 openings projected each year between 2023 and 2033, according to the U.S. Bureau of Labor Statistics (BLS).
+Network administrators fall under that umbrella of in-demand jobs, since they are responsible for the daily operations of computer networks.

 Since these types of IT positions are in high demand, a network administrator role is often a secure and lucrative one with the ability to work within a wide variety of industries, including health care, hospitality, retail, finance and more.
 Many medium-to-large-sized companies are in increasing need of a network administrator, regardless of what services or products they sell.
 In smaller companies, sometimes this position overlaps with a systems administrator or another IT professional.